 How to cut in when painting

 'Cutting in' (okay, we’ll stop adding quote marks to it now) is the term used to describe the technique of outlining walls and ceilings before you start to paint the rest of the surface.
-Read more about some tips on how to prep walls for painting here.
 Essentially, it means starting off with a border.
 Kick off a paint job by cutting in and (if done right) you’re guaranteed to achieve neater corners and an overall crisper and cleaner finish.

 Cutting in may feel like an extra step but, trust us, it’ll save you time and result in a more flawless paint finish.

 Tools for cutting in when painting

 Start by gathering your preparation tools and prepping the space and surface:

 - Lay a protective decorators canvas down on the floor

 - Move your furniture out of the way and cover it with a biodegradable dust sheet

 - Scrub the walls with soapy water and fill in any gaps and holes.
 Sand down so they’re smooth and ready.

 - Put masking tape over any edges and skirting boards that you don’t want to get paint on (read our tips on how to paint skirting boards).